 A typical accident is the result of many related and unrelated factors (conditions, behaviors) that occur sometime, somewhere that somehow all directly or indirectly contribute to the injury event or accident.
 It is estimated that there are usually more than ten factors that contribute to a serious accident.
-Other experts there are over 20 factors somehow contribute to most serious accidents.
+Other experts claim there are over 20 factors somehow contribute to most serious accidents.
 What's the point here?
 Explaining why an accident occurred may not be an easy task.

 When a serious accident occurs in the workplace, everyone will be too busy dealing with the emergency at hand to worry about putting together an investigation plan, so the best time to develop effective accident investigation procedures is before the accident occurs.
 The plan should include as a minimum procedures that determine:

 You've just been notified of an injury in the workplace and immediately swing into action.
 You grab your investigator's kit and hurry to the accident scene.
 By the time you get there, the Emergency Medical Team (EMT) is administering first aid.
 It's a serious accident so the victim is transported to the hospital.
 Now it's safe to investigate.

 The first task after you arrive is to secure the accident scene, but don't start until it's safe to do so.
 And, you don't want to get in the way of emergency responders.
 The easiest way to do this is to place yellow warning tape around the area.
 If tape is not available, warning signs or guards may be required.
 Make sure nothing is moved because you'll be taking photos and measurements later.

 Remember, at the request of OSHA, the employer must mark for identification, materials, tools or equipment necessary to the proper investigation of an accident.
 It is important that material evidence does not somehow get lost or "walk off" the scene.

 The next step in the procedure is to gather useful information about what directly and indirectly contributed to the accident.